djbieber/stratifyd-user-guide/docs/source/index.rst

 This guide covers every feature and function within signals.

-If you're a new user follow the steps in the *:ref:`Quick Start Guide <Quick Start Guide>`* below to get up and running in a matter of minutes.
+If you're a new user follow the steps in the *`Quick Start Guide`_* below to get up and running in a matter of minutes.

 If you're looking for information about a specific topic, jump to a chapter in the table of contents.